Rocka84/jiecang_desk_controller/README.md

 #### full

 The full version contains most known functions of the serial protocol.
-Many if them are commented out by default, you can uncomment what you need.
+Many if them are commented out by default, you can uncomment what you need and/or copy paste it to the simple sketch.
-It also implents an __experimental__ continuous movement mode which basicly simulates holding the up/down buttons.
+It also implements an __experimental__ continuous movement mode which basicly simulates holding the up/down buttons.

-[!CAUTION]
+> [!CAUTION]
-Continous movement can only be stopped via this controller!
-The buttons of the original controller will have no effect!
+> Continous movement can only be stopped via this controller! __The buttons of the original controller will not stop the movement!__
+> This can cause damage or even hurt someone, use at own risk!

+If you only need some of the extended functionality I recommend to copy only those part to the minimal version.

 ## Sources